 It sits at the base of the Sierra Madres, and is the gateway to the Medicine Bow Forest.

 The last day in Saratoga, we finished packing up and cleaning the house trailer where Philip lived.
-Then followed breakfast which included coffee along the North Platte River that runs through town.
+Then followed that we enjoyed breakfast along the North Platte River that runs through town.

 After we were done with that we went to the Steinley Cup brew fest!
 This was along the North Platte river and you pay for a wristband and receive a cute cup to sample as many of the vendors brews as you want, and as many times as you want until the beer supply runs out.
 This was a really great social event and people really seemed to have a great time, we enjoyed our time there.Wyoming was such a beautiful state to visit, we saw mountains, forest, and everything in between.
 I have to say I wouldn’t mind making it my home one day, I am not even close to done exploring its many beautiful parks and forests.